catseye/Fountain/README.md

 ### Syntax

 *   Allow multiple newlines after a comment.
+*   If there is non-whitespace text remaining after parsing the grammar, make that a syntax error instead of just ignoring it.

 ### Semantics

 *   Inc, dec, gt, lt, should take either a variable or an integer on the RHS.
+    (`x += dx`).
     Really, the RHS could be some kind of simple expression probably.
 *   Check constraints on all branches of an alternation.

+### Implementation

+*   Command-line option to start at a different goal symbol.

 ### Documentation